haddocking/haddocking.github.io/news/_posts/2025-07-31-EGI-interview-WeNMR.md

 image:
   feature:
 ---
+Now serving over 66,000 users in 174 countries, WeNMR’s success is built on user-friendly tools like the HADDOCK server, strong support and training, and a commitment to scientific excellence.

-Check out the interview with Alexandre Bonvin about empowering structural biology - the long WeNMR journey with EGI - published in the [EGI Magazine](https://www.egi.eu/magazine/issue-03/).
+Check out the interview with Alexandre Bonvin about empowering structural biology published in the [EGI Magazine](https://www.egi.eu/magazine/issue-03/).

 <center>
 <figure>